fabiosoggia/declare/README.md

 # Declare.js

-In Javascript, when you declare a function you can't make any restriction about the type of arguments.
-You always have to manual check the type of your arguments.
+In Javascript, when you declare a function you can't make any restriction about the type of its arguments.
+You always have to manually check the type of your arguments during the execution.
 This means that you can call the same function with arguments of any type.
 This may cause unpredictable behavior.

-For example this function has different results depending to the type its arguments:
+For example this function has different results depending on the type of its arguments:

 ```javascript
 function sum(a, b) {